geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/quick-start.rst

   Unless you save your system as an AMI or transfer the data to other storage services, you will lose all your data and software.

 You will learn how to save your data and configurations persistently in the next tutorials.
+You might also want to :doc:`simplify your ssh login command <../chapter06_appendix/ssh-config>`.